A Holistic Approach to Reactive Mobile Manipulation: Related Work

-Reactive control of a non-holonomic mobile base is challenging as it's not sufficiently actuatable to be controlled through a time-invariant state-feedback controller \cite{nonhom}.
+Reactive control of a non-holonomic mobile base is challenging since it cannot achieve an arbitrary task-space velocity through a time-invariant state-feedback controller \cite{nonhom}.
 This can be overcome with a switched control algorithm \cite{switch} or a dynamics-based approach \cite{mm0}.
 The most prominent method of controlling a mobile base is with non-linear optimisation based motion planning \cite{latombe}.

-Combining and incorporating various components into a mobile manipulation system can be just as difficult as designing the individual components \cite{mm0}.
-A common approach is to use finite-state machines (FSM) or similar architectures \cite{mm1,mm2}.
+Combining and incorporating various controllers into a mobile manipulation system can be just as difficult as designing the individual components \cite{mm0}.
+An alternate control mechanism, Riemannian Motion Policies, fuses the outputs from different motion controllers to actuate the robot \cite{rmp}.
+However, this concept is confined to motion generation and lacks the ability to coordinate perception, navigation and actuation.
+A common approach is to use finite-state machines (FSM) or similar architectures \cite{mm1}.
 In recent times, behaviour trees have grown in popularity, and have been shown to be very useful for robotics where complex tasks need to be completed in a robust, reliable, and reactive manner \cite{bt1}.
-Behaviour trees provide an alternative to FSMs and have several advantages such as readability and scalability, while also providing a greater degree of expressiveness \cite{bt0}.
+Behaviour trees provide an alternative to FSMs and have several advantages such as readability, maintainability, and scalability, while also providing a greater degree of expressiveness \cite{bt0}.
 The reactive nature of behaviour trees provides a better match for reactive motion controllers than FSMs as robot targets and state information can be updated quickly and easily based on visual/robot feedback without requiring very complicated and unreadable state flow.
 Additionally, these benefits extend to reactive error recovery which can be implemented simply and based on visual/robot feedback.